beshu-tech/readonlyrest-docs/kibana.md

 In general, by design, we tend to concentrate all configuration within the main plugin (the Elasticsearch one) as much as possible.

-### Clusterwide Settings VS readonlyrest.yml
+### Cluster-wide Settings VS readonlyrest.yml

 This feature is available in Free and PRO editions

 Our Kibana plugins introduce a "ReadonlyREST" Kibana app.
 From here, you can edit the security settings of the whole Elasticsearch cluster, and they will take effect within 10 seconds in all Elasticsearch cluster nodes without the need to restart them.

 When you change the security settings from the Kibana app, they will be saved in a special index called ".readonlyrest", so all the Elasticsearch nodes will pick them up.
-You can customize a name of the index by setting `readonlyrest.settings_index: .my_custom_readonlyrest` in `elasticsearch.yml` file (remember to set the same value for all your ES nodes).
+You can customize the name of the index by setting `readonlyrest.settings_index: .my_custom_readonlyrest` in the `elasticsearch.yml` file (remember to set the same value for all your ES nodes).

 When an Elasticsearch node restarts, the order of settings evaluation is the following: 1.
 Attempt to find valid settings in readonlyrest.yml 2.
 If none is found, look inside elasticsearch.yml 3.
 Once successfully bootstrapped using file-based settings, attempt to read ".readonlyrest" index 4.
-If the index exists and contains valid settings, override file based settings with the ones from the index.
-5. Pressing "save" in the cluster wide settings app, will **not overwrite the readonlyrest.yml** file.
+If the index exists and contains valid settings, override file-based settings with the ones from the index.
+5. Pressing "save" in the cluster-wide settings app, will **not overwrite the readonlyrest.yml** file.

 Best practices: